 - investigate the characteristics of effective questions in different contexts to examine information and test possibilities (VCCCTQ043)

-- develop, refine and extend knowledge and skills in independent research and carry out an investigation; evaluate evidence in order to answer a research question.
+- develop, refine and extend knowledge and skills in independent research and carry out an investigation; and evaluate evidence in order to answer a research question.

 Embark on a journey of discovery at the State Library